-1. Connect the Multifunction Probe to the PROBE with the help of the supplied 5m coax cable

-- 2. Select the LF input on the probe - 3.
-Select the Probe mode in the Delta X software - 4.
-Create a source of sound in the room to activate any potential bugging devices - 5.
+- 1. Connect the "SWITCHER OUT" to the INPUT with the help of the supplied jumper cable - 2.
+Connect the Multifunction Probe to the PROBE with the help of the supplied coax cable - 3.
+Select the LF input on the probe - 4.
+Select the Probe mode in the Delta X software - 5.
+Keep the probe far from the electronics and objects to be inspected and press the Zero button in the software - 6.
+Create a source of sound in the room to activate any potential bugging devices - 7.
 Start scanning the area (objects, surfaces, constructions, etc.) while observing the change of the danger level.
-The Audio alarm function will produce sound of changing intensity, depending on the level. - 6.
+The Audio alarm function will produce sound of changing intensity, depending on the level. - 8.
 All the signals (parts of spectrum exceeding the threshold) will be inserted into the Signals table automatically.
-Their dBm and Danger levels will be updated during the search - 7.
+Their dBm and Danger levels will be updated during the search - 9.
 Try to find the source of the highest signal by moving the probe in different directions.
 High current-consuming electronics in a working state will create a high level with a specific spectrum form.
-It is normal that metallic objects and construction re-emit the RF fields, sometimes producing a danger level. - 8.
+It is normal that metallic objects and construction re-emit the RF fields, sometimes producing a danger level. - 10.
 Use the demodulation when it is necessary to inspect a suspicious signal.
 To do so select the signal in the Signals table or click the peak on the Spectrogram.
 The probe should stay near the source during this operation.
 Some electronic devices can have recognizable sound helpful for detection.